epic1979/styleguide/objcguide.md

 The benefit of a style rule must be large enough to justify asking engineers to remember it.
 The benefit is measured relative to the codebase we would get without the rule, so a rule against a very harmful practice may still have a small benefit if people are unlikely to do it anyway.
-This prainciple mostly explains the rules we don’t have, rather than the rules we do: for example, goto contravenes many of the following principles, but is not discussed due to its extreme rarity.
+This principle mostly explains the rules we don’t have, rather than the rules we do.

 ## Example